learningequality/kolibri-docs/docs/access/access_lan.rst

       Find the IP/Server URL in the Device > Info tab.

-  * You can also use the ``ipconfig`` command on Windows or ``ifconfig`` command on Linux/macOS to find the externally visible IP address of the device running the Kolibri.
+  * You can also use the ``ipconfig`` command on Windows or ``ifconfig`` command on Linux and macOS to find the externally visible IP address of the device running the Kolibri.

 .. warning::